Working in Romania

 - Contact international companies with offices in Romania to find out about vacancies.

-- Speculative applications can be successful in Romania, particularly if looking for temporary work.
-Take the opportunity to network and make personal contacts.
+- Speculative applications can be successful, particularly for temporary work.

-- Use online professional networks such as LinkedIn to make contacts and to look for jobs in Romania.
+- Use online professional networks such as LinkedIn to make contacts and to search for jobs in Romania.

 Getting work experience